Two people shaking hands

 • Date of birth,

-• Social Security Number (or other government issued identification number for non-U.S. citizens without an SSN).
+• Current physical residential or business address, and Social Security Number (or other government-issued identification number for non-U.S. citizens without an SSN).

 If you are opening an account on behalf of a legal entity, you will be required to provide the appropriate documentation and to certify that this information is true and accurate to the best of your knowledge.